 Habitat: Preferred habitat varies throughout its range but includes mainly old-growth forests with woodpecker cavities for nesting.
 They inhabit a range of forests from pure coniferous to pure deciduous forests.
 Southern populations tend to occur in high sub-alpine forests.
 Hunting habitat includes forest meadows and open forests.
 When roosting they need dense conifers where they roost 5-6m up.

-Distribution: Roughly follows the northern forest belt.
-Also occurs locally in Europe.
+Distribution: Holarctic distribution roughly following the northern forest belt.
+Also patchy distribution in southern Europe and the Middle East, and an extension into west central China.
 In North America, the distribution is generally confined to the forest areas of the Rocky Mountains and the northern coniferous belt.
 To the east of the Rockies they occur as far south as New Mexico, and to the west they occur in forests from Alaska to Oregon.
 This bird is partly migratory, especially northern populations, and mostly female and young birds.

 Original Description: Linnaeus, Carolis.
 1758.
 Systema Naturae (Syst.
 Nat.) ed.
 10: p.
 93.